seraogianluca/memory-monitoring/README.md

 Every 30 seconds, for every machine, the producer makes three requests, one every 4 seconds.

 ### Consumer
+Change the Gnocchi ip in the `consumer.py` file.
 Build the customized image of the consumer using the Dockerfile.
 Run the following commands inside the producer directory.

 ```sh
 docker build -t consumer .